fujita-y/digamma/README.md

 R7RS/R6RS Scheme Implementation

-Digamma implements mostly concurrent garbage collector that achieves a remarkably short GC pause time, implements separate compilation thread to incrementally generate native code in background, implements on the fly FFI with LLVM.
+- Concurrent garbage collector that achieves a remarkably short GC pause time
+- Separate compilation thread to incrementally generate native code in background
+- On the fly FFI with native stub code generation

 Digamma is an experimental work and may change its design significantly.